mark-nicholson/python-editline/README.md

 The process goes like this:

-1. make tarballs
+1. `make`
-     downloads a tarball of each Python release (3.X) to test download the tarball of libedit
+     downloads a tarball of each Python release (3.X) to test clone git repos of libedit and libffi extract the tarballs into srcs
-2. make extract
+2. `mkdir ubuntu`
-       extract the tarballs into srcs
-3.  cd ubuntu
+3. `cd ubuntu`
-4. ln -s ../Makefile.plat Makefile
+4. `ln -s ../Makefile.plat Makefile`
-5. make VER=3.6.1
+5. `make VER=3.6.1`
     Repeat this for each version of Python you grabbed
-6. ../do_editline.sh 'venv-3.6.1-*'
+6. `../do_editline.sh 'venv-3.6.1-*'`
     Yes, the SINGLE QUOTES are important.
 This builds the editline extension and installs it.
-7. ../tidy_editline.sh 'venv-3.6.1-*'
-    This installs the sitecustomize.py file
-8. ../ck_el.sh 'venv-3.6.1-*'
+7. `script test_3.6.1.log; ../ck_el.sh 'venv-3.6.1-*'; end`
-     This runs the unittest support for all builds of that Python version
+     This runs the unittest support for all builds of that Python version Need to use 'script' to capture the output because redirecting/piping mucks with the terminal so some of the tests fail. <sigh>
-9. Repeat steps 5-8 for each Python version you have.
+8. Repeat steps 5-8 for each Python version you have.

 ## Acknowledgements